-The Spleen channel enjoys regularity.
+The spleen channel enjoys regularity.
 Aim to have meals around the same time every day.
-Balancing the Spleen and Stomach channels will correct energy imbalances throughout the digestive system and result in a physical shift toward more natural energy and less food cravings.
+Balancing the spleen and stomach channels will correct energy imbalances throughout the digestive system and result in a physical shift toward more natural energy and less food cravings.

-Each acupuncture and Oriental medicine treatment is customized to your needs and focuses on overall wellbeing, with the objective of correcting imbalances, increasing circulation, stimulating metabolism, and calming the nervous system.
+Each acupuncture treatment is customized to your needs and focuses on overall well-being, with the objective of correcting imbalances, increasing circulation, stimulating metabolism, and calming the nervous system.
 Techniques and points vary and are chosen, each session, based on the symptoms or triggers you are experiencing at that time.
 For instance, you may need help addressing a desire to overeat during your menstrual cycle or increased stress one week.